fractal-platform/fractal-cdt/docs/source/contract/token.rst

     gtool tx --rpc http://127.0.0.1:8545 --chainid 999 --keys data1/keys/ --pass 666 --to $CONTRACTADDR --abi token.abi --action issue --args '["$YOURADDR"，"100.0000 CAT"]' call

-Checkout if you have recieved the tokens successfully.
-Not that, here, the key used to look up users' accounts is combined with address you are looking for with the encode of the token's type.
+Verify that you have received the tokens successfully.
+Note that, here the key used to look up user's account is the combination of the address you are looking for encoded in the token's type.

 .. code-block:: bash